karantan/go-devenv-lambda/README.md

 mv hello world functions
 ```

+Create go.mod and go.sum.

 ```bash
 go mod init hello-world
 go mod tidy
 ```

-Lastly you need to update Makefile because we've moved our Lambda functions to the
+Lastly, you need to update Makefile because we've moved our Lambda functions to the
-`functions` folder, soo add `functions/` brefore `hello/main.go` and `world/main.go`.
+`functions` folder, so add `functions/` before `hello/main.go` and `world/main.go`.

 `Makefile`` content should look like this: